Tushar-Shinde31/TravelWorld/README.md

 - Integrate geolocation services for location-based tour suggestions.
 - Implement a user dashboard for managing and tracking bookings.

-# Hi, I'm Shuence! 👋

 ## 🚀 About Me

-I'm Shubham Pitekar, a passionate full-stack developer with expertise in ReactJS,NextJS, NodeJs,ExpressJS and MongoDb.
+I'm Tushar Shinde, a passionate full-stack developer with expertise in ReactJS,NextJS, NodeJs,ExpressJS and MongoDb.
 I love turning ideas into reality on the web.
 I thrive on challenges and continuously seek opportunities to push my boundaries.
 Let's create impactful projects together!

 ## 🛠 Skills

 JavaScript, HTML, CSS, React, Bootstrap, Node.js, Express, MongoDB.

 ## Happy coding 💯

-Made with love from [Shuence](https://shuence.netlify.app) ❤️